-You can associate/attach any number of existing build configurations with/to a template: there's the Attach to template... option available from the Actions button at the top right corner of the screen.
+You can associate/attach any number of existing build configurations with/to a template: there is the Attach to template option available from the Actions button in the upper right corner of the screen.

 You can associate a build configuration to a template only if the template belongs to the current project or one of its parents.
 A template which has at least one associated build configuration cannot be deleted, the associated build configurations need to be detached first.

 It is also possible to associate a build configuration with multiple templates.